-A probable doping scenario is also reflected in the ABP files in which Hb, reticulocytes, OFF-scores and ABPS have resulted in probabilities of 100%.
+A probable doping scenario is also reflected in the ABP files in which Hb (87%), reticulocytes, OFFscores and ABPS have resulted in probabilities of 100%.

-NOTE: While the data for sample 3 has been retained for the purposes of documentation in this report it has been omitted with regards to the conclusion and in making the final recommendation i.e. the omission of values for this sample had no bearing on the conclusions and recommendation made.
-In this sample the MCHC value of 30.8 indicates significant error with either the red blood cell count or the Hb value", and reached the following conclusion and recommendation:
+NOTE 1: While the data for OOC sample 6 has been retained for the purposes of documentation in this report it has been omitted with regards to the conclusion and in making the final recommendation i.e. the omission of values for this sample had no bearing on the conclusions and recommendation made.
+In this sample the MCHC value of 30.5 indicates significant error with the MCV value (102.9) which is significantly higher than all other MCV values.
+This has had the effect of falsely increasing the Hct value and therefore falsely decreasing the MCHC value.
+This error could either be due to incorrect sample handing or instrument error.